Bucephalus-Studios/stevensVectorLib/README.md

 You can use this map library with the Beldum Package Manager:

 ## Install
-Import "stevensVectorLib.cpp" into your own project
+Import "stevensVectorLib.hpp" into your own project

 or